maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 Below mentioned are some options we could use with `ls` to display the results in the way we need.

-- `-S` - displays the files/directories according to the size.
-Largest file first.
-Ex:
+- `-S` option displays the files/directories according to the size.
+Largest file first

-        hadoop fs -ls -S <hdfs_path>
+3.        hadoop fs -ls -S <hdfs_path>

 ![hadoop fs -ls -S](./mdimages/hdfs_commands/hadoop_fs_ls_S_op.jpg)

 The column before the date column shows the size of the data in KBs.

+4.        hadoop fs -ls -S -h <hdfs_path>

-To display the size in human redable format(like KB, MB and GB) we need to use `-h` option as shown below.
+`-h` option is used to display the size in human redable format(like KB, MB and GB)

-        hadoop fs -ls -S -h <hdfs_path>

 ![hadoop fs -ls -S -h](./mdimages/hdfs_commands/hadoop_fs_ls_S_h_op.jpg)

+5.        hadoop fs -ls -R <hdfs_path>

-- To recursively list all the files and directories in the given path we will use `-R`
+`-R` option is used to recursively list all the files and directories in the given path we will use

-        hadoop fs -ls -R <hdfs_path>

 ## 3. To search any file in a given HDFS path